Our Teaching Methodology

 Our Mission

-The Defense Critical Language and Culture Program at the University of Montana is dedicated to providing superlative language and cultural training for Department of Defense customers, to include those stationed in the CONUS and those deploying to environments as diverse as the African Sahel, southern Afghanistan, and the South China Sea.
+The Defense Critical Language and Culture Program at the University of Montana is dedicated to providing superlative language and cultural training for national security professionals.

 Our Program

-From its inception in 2007 the DCLCP has recognized and adjusted to the challenges facing the US military language learner from frequent deployments to monitoring, sustaining, and improving an individual’s foreign language acquisition.
-Our courses are offered through a wide range of platforms, including synchronous online video teleconferencing, mobile training teams, in-residence training and options that blend a combination of all of the above.
+From its inception in 2008, DCLCP has recognized and adjusted to the challenges facing the US national security language learner from frequent deployments to monitoring, sustaining, and improving an individual’s foreign language acquisition.
+Our courses are offered through a wide range of platforms, including synchronous virtual video teleconferencing, mobile training teams, in-residence training and hybrid options.
 We are flexible and adaptable to the needs of our customers in the core areas of course content, length, location, and timing.

 Our Teaching Approach

 We understand that learning success is based on an accurate appraisal of the student’s language ability and learning preferences.
 Consequently, before language training begins, students take our in-house placement test which evaluates reading, listening, and oral proficiency.
-In addition, students take the CL-150 or ODA Reading Assessment as part of their initial placement test.
 This intensive process helps us gauge the individual language learner’s proficiency; it also enables us to craft our course to meet a specific student’s needs.

 The benefits of extensive instructor preparation and the initial evaluation process are readily apparent when the language course begins.
-From day one students enter a novel classroom setting where target language use is imperative: even for beginning language learners our instructors strive to use the target language to explain grammatical concepts, pronunciation principles, and cultural nuances.
-We emphasize language use of not endless repetition of verb conjugation tables or word memorization drills.
-Our students build and expand their vocabulary through role-playing scenarios, games, and by listening to or reading from ‘real world’ texts that are matched to students’ professional needs.
+From day one students enter a novel classroom setting where target language use is imperative.
+Even for beginning language learners, our instructors strive to use the target language to explain grammatical concepts, pronunciation principles, and cultural nuances.
+We emphasize language use not endless repetition of verb conjugation tables or word memorization drills.
+Our students build and expand their vocabulary through role-playing scenarios, games, and by listening to or reading from authentic texts that are matched to students’ professional needs.

-In addition to their academic training, most of our native speaker instructors have directly experienced the joys and frustrations of adapting to foreign cultures and learning new languages.
+In addition to their academic training, most of our native-speaking instructors have directly experienced the joys and frustrations of adapting to foreign cultures and learning new languages.
 They appreciate that different students learn in different ways.
 Therefore, movies, games, and television shows are employed to enhance language acquisition and ensure that each day is not a predictable repetition of the previous one.
-In short, we believe that learning languages should be fun and interactive not dull and one-sided.
+In short, we believe that learning languages should be fun and interactive not dull and inflexible.

 Our Faculty

 All DCLCP instructors are native speakers with extensive home country experience.
-They are educated in-country in the relevant discipline background and have extensive experience as language instructors before coming to Missoula.
+They are educated in-country in the relevant discipline background and have extensive experience as language instructors.
 Perhaps most importantly, they have extensive experience both as language learners and language teachers.
 Many are also certified OPI testers.

 Culture and Regional Studies

-We supplement and enhance language training with courses that focus on the cultures, politics, history, economies, and national security strategies of key states in Asia and Africa.
+We supplement and enhance language training with courses that focus on the cultures, politics, history, economies, and national security strategies of all global regions.
 For intermediate and especially advanced learners, we employ the target language to convey the information via class discussions, brief instructor lectures, video clips, and organized debates.
 For our basic language learners, we offer English-language regional studies lectures which are intended to supplement their language learning and broaden their knowledge.
-Our instructors have developed cultural and regional studies modules that are not only oriented to a certain part of the world (East Asia or the Middle East, for example) but focus on individual states as well.
-We strive to make our culture and regional studies lectures timely, interesting and relevant to better match the needs of our students.
+Our instructors have developed cultural and regional studies modules that focus on individual states as well as global regions.
+We strive to make our culture and regional studies lectures timely, interesting, and relevant to better match the needs of our students.

 Tutoring